Recent Advancements in End-to-End Autonomous Driving using Deep Learning: A Survey: Learning approaches for End-to-End system

 \subsection{Reinforcement learning}

-Reinforcement Learning (RL) is a promising approach to address the distribution shift problem.
+Reinforcement Learning (RL) \cite{wang2021versatile,zhao2022cadre,peng2022safe,toromanoff2020endc66} is a promising approach to address the distribution shift problem.
 It aims to maximize cumulative rewards \cite{sutton2018reinforcementc14} over time by interacting with the environment, and the network makes driving decisions to obtain rewards or penalties based on its actions.
-IL cannot handle novel situations significantly different from the training dataset.
-However, RL is robust to this problem as it explores all the relevant scenarios during training.
+IL cannot handle novel situations significantly different from the training dataset, RL is robust to this issue as it explores scenario under given environment.
 Reinforcement learning encompasses various models, including value-based models such as Deep Q-Networks (DQN) \cite{chen2020conditionalc16}, actor-critic based models like Deep Deterministic Policy Gradient (DDPG) and Asynchronous Advantage Actor Critic (A3C) \cite{chen2020conditionalc16}, maximum entropy models \cite{ziebart2008maximumc11} such as Soft Actor Critic (SAC) \cite{chen2021interpretablec18}, and policy-based optimization methods such as Trust Region Policy Optimization (TRPO) and Proximal Policy Optimization (PPO) \cite{zhang2022recedingc19}.

 Liang et al. \cite{liang2018cirl10or41orc125} demonstrated the first effective RL approach for vision-based driving pipelines that outperformed the modular pipeline at the time.
 Their method is based on the Deep Deterministic Policy Gradient (DDPG), an extended version of the actor-critic algorithm.
-Chen et al. \cite{chen2021learning11orc136} learned a policy from pre-recorded driving logs using policy distillation.
+Chen et al. \cite{chen2021learning11orc136} uses tabular-RL to first learn an expert policy and then uses policy distillation to learn a student policy in an imitation learning approach.

-Recently, Human-In-The-Loop (HITL) approaches \cite{chekroun2021gric20, wu2022trajectoryc120, li2022efficient4, peng2022safe, zhang2021endc94} have gained attention in the literature.
+Recently, Human-In-The-Loop (HITL) approaches \cite{chekroun2021gric20, li2022efficient4, peng2022safe, zhang2021endc94,prakash2021multic121} have gained attention in the literature.
 These approaches are based on the premise that expert demonstrations provide valuable guidance for achieving high-reward policies.
 Several studies have focused on incorporating human expertise into the training process of traditional RL or IL paradigms.
 One such example is EGPO \cite{peng2022safe}, which aims to develop an expert-guided policy optimization technique where an expert policy supervises the learning agent.